Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 HYPOVOLEMIA

-Hypovolemia is a condition characterized by a decrease in the total volume of blood and, as a rule, by a violation of the ratio of its formed elements and plasma.
+Hypovolemia is a condition characterized by a decrease in the total volume of blood and, as a rule, a violation of the ratio of its formed elements and plasma.

-Distinguish between normocythemic, oligocythemic and polycythemic hypovolemia.
+There are normocythemic, oligocythemic and polycythemic hypovolemia.

 Manifestations are determined by the nature of the cause that caused it (blood loss, shock, collapse), as well as the speed and degree of activation of compensation mechanisms aimed at eliminating acute hypoxia.